waynodiablo/Oystercard/pills/clojure.md

 We'll see how part of its power is derived from an _interesting_ syntax many people struggle with when first coming to the language.
 Try not to let these superficial concerns get in the way.
 You'll come to understand how Clojure derives a lot of its power from its syntax.

-## Getting started ##
+## Getting Started ##

 Clojure is a language that runs on the Java Virtual Machine (JVM).
 The JVM is responsible for running your code similar to how the `ruby` interpreter is responsible for running your .rb files, or a web browser is responsible for running your JavasScript code.

-Unlike Ruby, Clojure is a *compiled* language, and your code has to be compiled into JVM bytecode in order to run.
+Unlike Ruby, which is *interpreted*, Clojure is a *compiled* language, and your code has to be compiled into JVM bytecode in order to run.
 To handle this process we'll install a program called **leiningen**.

 ### Install Leiningen ###